 Better data for access to treatment and policy work

 Even if the survey was originally initiated by Mereo Biopharma, the OIFE and OIF fully supports and take ownership of the project, because we regard it as mutual beneficial.
 Not only can the data be used in processes connected to Mereo’s work, but it will also be helpful for other future potential treatments being developed by other companies and projects and for the policy work in the national organizations.
 Several rare disease federations are doing similar projects, simply because they see that access to orphan drugs relies on bigger and better data.
 This is why we strongly encourage you to support the project – and make it the biggest and best OI-survey possible.
 Bigger and better data matters – and with your help we can develop it.

 How can the organizations help?

 Don’t hesitate to ask if you should have any questions about the project.
-The Executive Committee of OIFE can also attend membership meetings to talk about the project.
+The Executive Committee of OIFE can also attend membership meetings to talk about the project in English or local language if possible.
 Let us know if you are interested!

 Are you posting about the IMPACT survey on social media?
 Please use the hashtag #IMPACTsurveyOI